Ihcaramab/My-blog-project/readme.md

 Connect your template to the main url(project url).
 If you don't connect your template to the main url, it won't show on your website.
 Create a urls.py file in your app
-Import path first (from django.urls import path) Import views (from . import views, from .vies import homepage) (Read on MVC (Model Views Control), Algorithms, ORM (Object Relational Mapping))
+Import path first (from django.urls import path) Import views (from . import views, from .vies import homepage) (Read on MVC (Model Views Control), Algorithms, ORM (Object Relational Mapping), django users)
 Go to the main url and import include, then do this (path("", include("core.urls")),) Include means you are trying to include another url from another app (stfn reloaded( the new camping, chinese, june 6)) Run server